lastnamehurt/ai_developer/docs/mcp_browser.md

 ## Troubleshooting

 - Empty list?
 Press `r`.
 If still empty, check the status line for fetch errors; offline should still show the bundled registry.
+- Concept-only entries: staged as `concept`; installs will typically be unavailable (placeholder).
 - Icon rendering: use a Nerd Font–compatible terminal for the glyphs to display correctly.
 - To reset cache: remove `~/.aidev/cache/mcp-registry.json` and relaunch with `--refresh`.